01.02 – Objectives

 • The fundamental needs of human life that build and maintain health;

 • Life is always acting correctly.
-Life is always focused on maintaining the highest level of health possible, based on the conditions with which it must contend;
+Life always prioritizes maintaining the highest level of health possible, based on the conditions with which it must contend;

 • The basic causes of disease and suffering;